kbtang28/tang-etal_inprep/README.md

 ## Abstract

-Renewable energy integration and end-use electrification increase the weather-dependence of decarbonized energy systems.
+Intermittent energy integration and end-use electrification increase the weather-dependence of modern energy systems.
-Identifying critical infrastructure that constrains the power grid's ability to meet electricity demand under weather-induced shocks and stressors is essential for understanding vulnerabilities and guiding adaptation.
+Identifying critical infrastructure that constrains the power grid's ability to meet electricity demand under weather-induced shocks and stressors is essential for understanding risks and guiding adaptation.
 We use transfer entropy to identify predictive pressure points: grid components whose utilization patterns provide early signals of downstream power shortages.
-Applied to simulations of New York State's proposed future zero-carbon grid under a range of meteorological and technological scenarios, our method shows that these pressure points often arise from complex, system-wide interactions between generation, transmission, and demand.
+We apply this method to simulations of New York State's proposed future grid under a range of meteorological and technological scenarios, showing that these pressure points often arise from complex, system-wide interactions between generation, transmission, and demand.
-While transfer entropy does not support strong conclusions about causality, the identified pressure points align with known vulnerabilities and offer insight into failure pathways.
+While transfer entropy does not support conclusions about causality, the identified pressure points align with known bottlenecks and offer insight into failure pathways.
-Furthermore, these pressure points are not easily predicted by high-level scenario features alone, underscoring the need for holistic and adaptive approaches to reliability planning in low-carbon power systems.
+Furthermore, these pressure points are not easily predicted by high-level scenario features alone, underscoring the need for holistic and adaptive approaches to reliability planning in power systems with intermittent resources.

 ## Journal reference
 Link to preprint: incoming!